modokleague/modokleague.github.io/s4.5/index.md

 📜 Standard deck-building rules apply<br>
 ✨ Regular uniqueness rules during play<br>
 🌈 You choose each hero's aspect(s)<br>
-🧬 Assign an additional set of drafted traits to each hero when you play\*<br>
+🧬 Assign a different set of drafted traits to each of your heroes when you play\*<br>
-🔧 Change aspects, reassign trait sets, modify your decks and practice as much as you want between official attempts and rounds, including swapping aspects between heroes
+🔧 Change heroes, change aspects, reassign trait sets, modify your decks and practice as much as you want between official attempts and rounds

-> \*Each game you will choose to play two of your drafted heroes and assign each of them an additional set of traits.
+> \*Each game you will choose to play two of your drafted heroes and assign each of them a bonus set of traits in addition to the ones already present on their identity card.
 Each identity must be assigned a different set of traits from among the 3 sets that you drafted.
 For a given set of additional traits, the additional Alter-Ego traits will apply to the Alter-Ego side of that identitry and the additional Hero traits will apply to the Hero side of that identity

 ## 📝 THE DRAFT